tarasvb/qtcurl/README.md

 # qtcurl
-Run `curl_easy_*` transfers asynchronously just inside your **Qt** main thread.
+Run **curl_easy** transfers asynchronously just inside your **Qt** main thread.

 Not very much of code needed for that actually.
-But if you too lazy to learn how to deal with *curl_multi* in event-based systems, you'll probably be happy with these sources.
+But if you too lazy to deal with **curl_multi** in event-based systems on your own, you'll probably be happy with these sources.

-Now there's just a pretty straight wrapper around *curl_easy* functions with some C++/Qt sugar for HTTP headers and common callbacks.
+Now here's just a pretty straightforward wrapper around **curl_easy** functions with some C++/Qt sugar for HTTP headers and common callbacks.
 More things may be added later.